LoganZhou/Traceroute/README.md

 # Traceroute
-A implement of traceroute using winsock2.
+A implement of traceroute using winsock.

 ## How to use it?
 Usage: Traceroute.exe -arge \<host\> \[data size\]